andreyscott/furniture/README.md

-# Comfy Sloth
+# Sam Standard Furniture

 Live Website Link: [https://comfy-sloth-furnitures1.netlify.app/](https://comfy-sloth-furnitures1.netlify.app/)

-# Some Feature Comfy Sloth
+# Some Feature Sam Standard Furniture

-- Comfy Sloth is a furniture base e-commerce site.
+- Sam Standard Furniture is a furniture base e-commerce site.
 Every user can order furniture after logging in.
 - Integrated payment methods can be used to purchase products and payment using stripe.

 # Explanation of the using technologies.